Arthur1/dpr/README.md

 DPR manages deployment packages freely and conveniently with tags, <b>like a container registry</b>.
 It aims to store files such as AWS Lambda zip archives and static site generation artifacts.

+> [!WARNING]
+> This project is in Alpha status.
+We may make disruptive changes without notice.
+Use in a production environment is at your own risk.

 ## Components

 ![components](./docs/img/components.png)